 anything chips, I didn’t think it wise to purchase 24 little bags of them in order to get enough bags of Fritos to make walking tacos.
 I shudder to think what would happen to me if I had 18 little bags of chips calling to me from the pantry.

-To make a short story even longer–I bought a big bag of Fritos, and improvised with these:
+To make a short story even longer, I bought a big bag of Fritos, improvising with these:

 Canning jars!
 I stash empty jars of the my favorite salsa for occasions such as these.

-I should probably start by saying that I have 2 distinct camps in my house when it comes to spicy food: 2 boys that love spice, and 2 that can’t take the heat.
+I should probably start by saying that I have 2 distinct camps in my house when it comes to spicy food.
+Two boys that love spice, and two that can’t take the heat.
 I came up with this particular spice mix as a compromise between the two camps so that we could all enjoy tacos without offending anyone’s taste buds.
-Those of us that like a little more heat add a pinch of red pepper flakes to our tacos when we are dressing them.
+Those of us that like a little more heat add a pinch of red pepper flakes to our tacos when we dress them.
 The spice mix is great for turkey tacos, and also makes a good rub for other dishes.

 Stir the spices together, and put it into an airtight container.
 If you’re like me and impulse-bought a label maker in a fit of longing-for-more-organization-in-your-life, then whip up a label for the lid.
 We’ve all been there, right?